-VACCINES AND IMMUNISATION IN RESPECT OF DISEASES CIRCUMSTANCES IN WHICH VACCINES OR IMMUNISATION IS TO BE OFFERED AND GIVEN 1.
-Cholera (a) A course of immunisation is to be offered to persons travelling- (i) to an area where they may risk exposure to infections as a consequence of being in that area; or (ii) to a country where it is a condition of entry to that country that persons have been immunised. (b) The appropriate course of immunised and a set of a set of immunisation is dependent on age and will consist of an initial course and a subsequent reinforcing course of immunisation.
+VACCINES AND IMMUNISATION IN RESPECT OF DISEASES CIRCUMSTANCES IN WHICH VACCINES OR IMMUNISATION IS TO KESI EGI GI DISERSES BE OFFERED AND GIVEN 1.
+Cholera (a) A course of immunisation is to be offered to persons travelling- (i) to an area where they may risk exposure to infections as a consequence of being in that area; or (ii) to a country where it is a condition of entry to that country that persons have been immunised. (b) The appropriate course of immunisation is dependent on age and will consist of an initial course and a subsequent reinforcing course of immunisation.
 If more than two years have elapsed since the last course of immunisation, a new course of immunisation should be commenced.
-2. Hepatitis A (a) A course of immunisation is to be offered to persons travelling to areas where the degree of exposure to infections is believed to be high 22 .